 Pro Tip: Learn more about money makers in our guide to Swagbucks hacks, which goes into detail about the concept.

-For example, at the time of this writing, the micro-investing app Stash (which also has an online bank account component) is offering a money maker on the site.
+For example, at the time of this writing, the banking app One is offering the following:

 Other examples aren’t quite as clear-cut.
 Often, you have to actually spend some money and then wait for that cost to be offset by the points you earn.